Malaysia national under-19 football team: Revival of the team

 Since Harimau Muda Project was disbanded, the under-19 team enter hibernation state and only recently surfaced again as a formal under-19 national team instead of a club.

 AFF U-19 Youth Championship

-Players was called up for international duty with the international selection as the team will represent the nation in the 2016 AFF U-19 Youth Championship in September 2016.
+Players were called up for international duty along with the international selection as the team represented the nation in the 2016 AFF U-19 Youth Championship in September 2016.

 AFC U-19 Championship qualifying

-The team was not qualified for the 2016 edition.
+The team did not qualify for the 2016 edition.

 FIFA U-20 World Cup qualifying

 The team was not qualified for the 2017 edition as they were already knock-out from 2016 AFC U-19 Championship qualification.